Trustworthy Predictive Distributions for Tail Events with Semiparametric Diagnostic Transport Maps: Local diagnostics via PIT-CDF

-\paragraph{Local discrepancy score.} We define a {\em one-number summary statistic} to assess how well-calibrated the base model $\widehat{F}$ is, for a fixed $x \in \mathcal{X}$, according to our estimated PIT-CDF.
+We define a {\em one-number summary statistic} to assess how well-calibrated the base model $\widehat{F}$ is, for a fixed $x \in \mathcal{X}$, according to our estimated PIT-CDF.
 More specifically, we compute the {\em local discrepancy score} (LDS) according to

 where $\Gamma$ represents a set of points on an evenly spaced grid over $[0,1]$.
 Geometrically, the LDS corresponds to the sum-of-squared deviation between the estimated PIT-CDF curve and the bisector in the local diagnostic plots.
-Note that when the PIT-CDF is used as a ``transport map'' to reshape the base model, we can directly relate the error in the reshaped predictive distribution \(\widetilde F\) at a point \((x,y)\) to the discrepancy between the true transport map \(G\) and its parametric approximation at the probability \(p := \hat F(y \mid x) \in [0,1]\); see Proposition~\ref{prop:error-reshaped-pd} for details.\\
+Note that when the PIT-CDF is used as a ``transport map'' to reshape the base model, we can directly relate the error in the reshaped predictive distribution \(\widetilde F\) at a point \((x,y)\) to the discrepancy between the true transport map \(G\) and its parametric approximation at the probability \(p := \hat F(y \mid x) \in [0,1]\); see Corollary~\ref{cor:thresholded-forecasts} for details.